Q. what is the difference between an interpreter and a translator?

 A. Bilingualism is a prerequisite to interpreting, as are hands to playing the piano.
 Interpreters have received training in terminology, false friends, ethics, and professional practices, such as note-taking and memory.
 For example, if a patient says estoy intoxicada, it means that she is poisoned, not that she is intoxicated.
 That's just one example where a mistake could be detrimental.
 Individuals who grew up speaking Spanish at home, and who have had no professional or academic training in their heritage language, typically have significant linguistic gaps of which they are seldom aware.
 On the other hand, certified interpreters have passed both written and oral examinations in their languages, been trained in ethics and protocol, and are subject to annual continuing education, like any other profession.

-Q. what is the difference between a medical, social service, and court interpreter?
+Q. what is the difference between a COURT, MEDICAL, and SOCIAL SERVICE interpreter?

-A. The Washington State Department of Social and Health Services regulates and administers certification for medical and social service interpreters.
-These are two different certifications tracks: medical and social services; each requires passing written and oral exams testing bilingual terminology, basic knowledge, grammar, ethics, sight translation, consecutive interpretation, and in the case of social services, simultaneous interpretation.
-The medical exam tests obvious material, such as family medicine, consent forms, or pre-operative instructions.
-The social services exam covers material relating to custody disputes, housing transitions, substance abuse treatment programs etc. The average pass rate for these exams from DSHS hovers around 37% (see here).
+The Washington State Department of Social and Health Services regulates and administers certification for medical and social service interpreters.
+These are two different certifications tracks: medical and social services; each requires passing written and oral exams testing bilingual terminology, basic knowledge, grammar, ethics, sight translation, consecutive interpretation, and simultaneous interpretation (social services only).
+The medical exam tests material such as family medicine, consent forms, or pre-operative instructions.
+The social services exam covers material relating to custody disputes, housing transitions, substance abuse treatment programs etc. The average pass rate for these exams from DSHS is around 37% (see here).
 If you view this interpreter registry, you will see that Spokane has approximately 100 Spanish interpreters certified by DSHS (although many are inactive).

 With all three certifications, I am qualified to deliver to your office or firm the highest possible quality in Spanish-English language services available in the city.
 If you are interested in detailed information regarding the certification processes mentioned, please see my blog.